lixilinx/FilterbanksBestPractices/README.md

 # Best practices with filterbanks

 Filterbank is versatile but also tricky.
 Here, I’d like to share what I have learned from my many years of practice (mainly for audio processing).
 The math and design methods are from [my paper](https://ieeexplore.ieee.org/document/8304771).
-It is a straightforward time domain design framework that can cover most cases (DFT and DCT filterbanks, DWT and complex DWT, constraints like latency, symmetry and phase linearity).
+It is a straightforward time domain design framework that can cover most cases (DFT and DCT filterbanks, DWT and complex DWT, constraints like latency, symmetry and phase linearity, control on sidelobe tails, ...).

 Topics: